GitFocusOfficial/fcc-magazine/README.md

 ## Step 13

+Add a third `p` element at the end of your `.text` element, and give it the following text:

+>Example Code
+>
+>It wasn't as dramatic as Doc's revelation in Back to the Future.
+It just occurred to me while I was going for a run.
+The revelation: the entire curriculum should be a series of projects.
+Instead of individual coding challenges, we'll just have projects, each with their own seamless series of tests.
+Each test gives you just enough information to figure out how to get it to pass.
+(And you can view hints if that isn't enough.)

 ## Step 14

+After the three `p` elements within your `.text` element, create a `blockquote` element.
+Within that, add an `hr` element, a `p` element with the `class` set to `quote`, and a second `hr` element.

+Give the `.quote` element the text `The entire curriculum should be a series of projects`.

 ## Step 15

+Below your `blockquote` element, add another `p` element with the following text:

+>Example Code
+>
+>No more walls of explanatory text.
+No more walls of tests.
+Just one test at a time, as you build up a working project.
+Over the course of passing thousands of tests, you build up projects and your own understanding of coding fundamentals.
+There is no transition between lessons and projects, because the lessons themselves are baked into projects.
+And there's plenty of repetition to help you retain everything because - hey - building projects in real life has plenty of repetition.

 ## Step 16

+Create a fifth `p` element at the end of your `.text` element, and give it the following text:

+>Example Code
+>
+>The main design challenge is taking what is currently paragraphs of explanation and instructions and packing them into a single test description text.
+Each project will involve dozens of tests like this.
+People will be coding the entire time, rather than switching back and forth from "reading mode" to "coding mode".

 ## Step 17

+Create one final `p` element at the end of your `.text` element and give it the following text:

+>Example Code
+>
+>Instead of a series of coding challenges, people will be in their code editor passing one test after another, quickly building up a project.
+People will get into a real flow state, similar to what they experience when they build the required projects at the end of each certification.
+They'll get that sense of forward progress right from the beginning.
+And freeCodeCamp will be a much smoother experience.

 ## Step 18

+Below your `.text` element, create a new `section` element and give it a `class` of `text text-with-images`.
+Within that, create an `article` element with a `class` set to `brief-history`, and an `aside` element with the `class` set to `image-wrapper`.

 ## Step 19

+Within your `article` element, create an `h3` element with the `class` set to `list-title` and the text of `A Brief History`.
+Below that, create a `p` element with the text `Of the Curriculum`.
+Then create a `ul` element with the class `lists`.

 ## Step 20

+Within your `ul` element, create six `li` elements.
+Add an `h4` element with a class set to `list-subtitle` and a `p` element to each of your `li` elements.

+Then give the `h4` and `p` elements the following text content, in order, with each `h4` using what's on the left side of the colon, and each p using what's on the right:

+- `V1 - 2014`: `We launched freeCodeCamp with a simple list of 15 resources, including Harvard's CS50 and Stanford's Database Class.`

+- `V2 - 2015`: `We added interactive algorithm challenges.`

+- `V3 - 2015`: `We added our own HTML+CSS challenges (before we'd been relying on General Assembly's Dash course for these).`

+- `V4 - 2016`: `We expanded the curriculum to 3 certifications, including Front End, Back End, and Data Visualization.
+They each had 10 required projects, but only the Front End section had its own challenges.
+For the other certs, we were still using external resources like Node School.`

+- `V5 - 2017`: `We added the back end and data visualization challenges.`

+- `V6 - 2018`: `We launched 6 new certifications to replace our old ones.
+This was the biggest curriculum improvement to date.`

 ## Step 21

+Within your `aside` element, create two `img` elements, a `blockquote` element, and a third `img` element.
+Give the `blockquote` element a `class` set to `image-quote`.